HIKING HPAN PU MOUNTAIN IN HPA AN MYANMAR – The Complete Guide

 How to get to Hpan Pu mountain

 If you would like to go via the river, there is a local boat going to the other side.
-Once you cross the river you have to walk through a small village where several signs are pointing towards the hike.
+Once you’ve crossed cross the river you have to walk through a small local village where several signs point you towards the hike.
 You will get to the docked boats from Hpa An town if you walk to Shwe Yin Myaw Pagoda which takes about 10-15 minutes.
 There you have to walk down to the bank of the river where you will see some wooden boats docked.
 A local boatman can bring you to the other side of the river for around 500 Kyat.
 But you have to make sure you will get a boat ride back.
 Arrange this up front or don’t be later than 6.30PM when the last boat leaves back to Hpa An town.

 Best time to do the Hpan Pu mountain hike